matthewvarga/tftbuild.co/README.md

 1) `go get -u github.com/gin-gonic/gin`
 2) `go get -u github.com/gin-gonic/contrib/static`

+# Development

+To build the application for development, you will need to have Go installed for backend work, and npm/node.js installed for front-end.

+The only go dependencies are listed above under the server dependencies.

+## Font-End

+To begin development on the front-end, cd into the client directory, and run `npm install` to install any required dependencies.
+Next simply run `npm start` to have the application up and running on localhost:3000.
+Note: if you require communication with the server, first follow the steps under back-end development to get the server running, but still work on port 3000.

+## Back-End

+To begin development on the back-end, simply use `go run main.go` and navigate to localhost:5000 to have the application up and running.

 # Deployment

 1) stop server for update: `sudo systemctl stop tftbuild`